 Alcohol, caffeine, stimulants, and AFib

 If you have AFib, pre-dinner cocktails, or even a few beers while watching a football game could pose a problem.
 Research shows that a moderate to high alcohol intake increases a person’s risk for an AFib episode.
-The results of a study published in the Canadian Medical Association Journal found that moderate alcohol consumption increased a person’s risk for AFib symptoms.
+The results of a published in the Canadian Medical Association Journal found that moderate alcohol consumption increased a person’s risk for AFib symptoms.
 This was especially true for people aged 55 or older.

 Moderate drinking — whether it’s wine, beer, or spirits — is measured as one to 14 drinks per week for women and one to 21 drinks per week for men.
 Heavy drinking or binge drinking more than five drinks in a day also increases a person’s risk for experiencing AFib symptoms.